 Conservation projects on braided rivers are focussed on improving habitats by island formation, weed clearing, trapping pest mammals, and in some areas reducing the population of predatory black-blacked gulls, in order to protect colony nesting species: black-billed gulls and black-fronted terns.
 Efforts to conserve these two species have collateral benefits for less visible nesting species including banded dotterels.

-Coastal gravel beaches like that at South Bay, provide an abundance of open nesting habitat suitable for banded dotterels.
-In 2015, an (ongoing) research project was initiated to measure the breeding success of dotterels in this area, understand the factors leading to nest failure, and employ management strategies to improve nesting success.
+Coastal gravel beaches like that at South Bay, Kaikaour (see videos) provide an abundance of open nesting habitat suitable for banded dotterels.
+In 2015, an ongoing research project was initiated to measure the breeding success of dotterels in this area, understand the factors leading to nest failure, and employ management strategies to improve nesting success.

 Predation from hedgehogs and cats was soon identified, leading to the experimental use of ‘nesting exclosures’.
 This led to improved breeding success.
 However, the following year at least one cat identified the cages as a marker for a potential meal and waited for dotterels to leave the cage before killing them.